You asked, i obliged!

 In hindsight I wish I added some broccoli florets into the mix as the flavors would compliment each other perfectly.
 So throw some in there to boost the nutritional value if you have some, even kale and spinach make a good addition.

-Watch How To Make Mushroom Wild Rice Soup:
+How To Make Creamy Vegan Wild Rice Soup:

 - 1.5 lb wild mushrooms